dexie/dexie-website-old/docs/roadmap/dexie5.0.md

 title: 'Road Map: Dexie 5.0'
 ---

-Some of the features presented here were moved from the road map for dexie@4 in January 2024 when dexie@4 went into release candidate.
+This is a living document and some of the APIs presented here might have changed since you watched last time.

-The goal for Dexie 5.0 will be a better experience for web developers to declare and query their data.
+*The goal for Dexie 5.0 will be a better experience for web developers to declare and query their data.
 What we'll be focusing on will be to query richness, paging and performance using some RAM-sparse caching.
-The goal is an intuitive and easy-to-use db API that performs well in large apps without sacrificing device resource usage.
+The goal is an intuitive and easy-to-use db API that performs well in large apps without sacrificing device resource usage.*

 We don't have a any dedicated time schedule of when dexie 5 will be in alpha, beta or feature complete.
 This road map may also be updated and modified along the way.